Bohemian Newtown is the place to be for hip bars and late-night drinks, but what about some grub the next morning?

-With locations in Enmore, central King Street and Erskineville, you’ll be close to one regardless of where in Newtown you are.
+With locations in Enmore, central King Street and Erskineville, you’ll be close to a branch of Shenkin regardless of where in Newtown you are.
 Settle in for a creamy coffee and some filling, flavoursome eats.
-Try the tasty Israeli Breakfast served with labanne and salad, or the Shakshuka for a rich tomato-based brekkie that’s perfect for chilly winter weekends.
+Try the tasty Israeli Breakfast served with labanne and salad, or the Shakshuka for a rich tomato-based brekkie that’s perfect for filling up at the weekend.

 Erskineville: 53A Erskineville Rd, Erskineville NSW 2043